-After a hiatus, she re-emerged with her most recent EP ‘Holy Waters’, released Autumn 2018.
-The independent offering climbed the charts and reached an impressive #7 on the iTunes Top RnB/Soul Albums Chart.
+Just as her career was gaining exciting traction, Aruba Red was forced to stop making music due to a very challenging period in her life.
+During this hiatus, she lost her father, became a mother and escaped a decade-long abusive relationship - experiences she has since poured into her new music.
+Re-emerged with her most recent EP ‘Holy Waters’, released Autumn 2018, the independent offering climbed the charts and reached an impressive #7 on the iTunes Top RnB/Soul Albums Chart.
 Holy Waters is a musically rich, lyrically impressive celebration of feminine strength and resurrection.
 Futuristic soul with an edge, fresh vibes fused with ancient wisdom, leaving you feeling inspired and uplifted.

 Aruba Red redefines tragedy and trauma within beautifully evocative creations, fusing the mystical, sensual, rebirth and her own candid insights into the human psyche.
 She has channelled her personal journey into the bodies of her work; over recent years Aruba Red has faced the challenges of losing her father, becoming a lone parent and, in her own words, “purifying a lifetime of toxicity”.
 Her unique brand of spiritual pop documents the positive energy that has come to define her.
 The stories she weaves, deal with a plethora of subjects including birth, death, motherhood, the spiritual realm, self-love, breaking cycles of addiction, hope and invoking the power of the Goddess.
 Using all the powers the universe has to offer with an uplifting and ethereal vibe, Aruba Red seamlessly provides futuristic soul music revolving around the themes of healing and transformation, acting as a campfire for anyone who needs to feel the warmth.

 In December 2019 Aruba Red launched Aruba Red Treasured, an innovative take on sustainable band merchandise.
-All items are ethically made and the store is a reflection of Aruba Red’s ethos and values.
+All items are ethically sourced, a reflection of Aruba Red’s ethos and values.
 2019 also saw Aruba Red talk openly about Mental Health and Wellness within the music industry for the likes of Help Musicians UK and BBC Introducing Live- an issue close to her heart.